October 9, 2024

 Give us this day our daily bread – We ask God to help us meet our daily needs for food.
 I believe it is important for us to be thankful that He provides for us and to be empathic towards those who struggle to meet this need and to do what we can to assist God in these efforts.

 Forgive us our sings for we ourselves forgive everyone in debt to us – Any amount of reflection allows us to understand that we all sin through actions of commission or omission.
 And this line is a recognition that we need God’s forgiveness.
-But we must also forgive others as well since forgiving others frees us from bitterness and allows us to live a life full of God’s blessings.
+But we must also forgive others as well since forgiviince I do not believe God ever tempts us.
+We are really asking for God to give us strength to avoid situations were temptations lie and/or to give us strength in those situations where we are tempted to act against His will.

-I hope that the next time we cite the Lord’s Prayer Mass or as part of our own daily prayers, that we remind ourselves that this was the prayer that Jesus taught us when his disciples asked him to “teach us to pray.”
-When said, possibly use my thought above as a catalyst to promote your own meaningful interpretation of this prayer to get closer to God and to fulfill our desire to have His will be done on earth as it is in heaven.
+I hope that the next time we cite the Lord’s Prayer in mass or as part of our own daily prayers, that we remind ourselves that this was the prayer that Jesus taught us when his disciples asked him to “teach us to pray.”
+When said, possibly use my thoughts above as a catalyst to promote your own meaningful interpretation of this prayer to get closer to God and to fulfill our desire to have His will be done on earth as it is in heaven.
 Amen!

 Click on the link below to send an e-mail response